Daniel Yergin

-Daniel Howard Yergin (born February 6, 1947) is an American author, speaker, energy expert, and economic historian.
+Daniel Howard Yergin (born February 6, 1947) is an American author, economic historian, and consultant within the energy and economic sectors.
 Yergin is vice chairman of S&P Global.
 He was formerly vice chairman of IHS Markit, which merged with S&P in 2022.
 He founded Cambridge Energy Research Associates, which IHS Markit acquired in 2004.
 He has authored or co-authored several books on energy and world economics, including the Pulitzer Prize–winning The Prize: The Epic Quest for Oil, Money, and Power, (1991) The Quest: Energy, Security, and the Remaking of the Modern World (2011), and The New Map: Energy, Climate, and the Clash of Nations (2020).

 Yergin's articles and op-eds on energy, history, and the economy have been published in publications such as The Wall Street Journal, The New York Times, The Washington Post, and the Financial Times.
 All of Yergin's books have been drafted in long-hand.
-Currently a director on entities such as the Council on Foreign Relations and the United States Energy Association, he is also a trustee of the Brookings Institution and a long-term advisor to several U.S. administrations, as well as chairman of the annual CERAWeek energy conference.
+He is affiliated with multiple organizations, as a director on the United States Energy Association, a trustee of the Brookings Institution, a long-term advisor to several U.S. administrations, as well as chairman of the annual CERAWeek energy conference.

 Early life and education

-Yergin was born on February 6, 1947 in Los Angeles, California.
+Yergin was born on February 6, 1947, in Los Angeles, California.
 His father Irving Yergin worked at Warner Brothers and was editor of The Hollywood Reporter and a former journalist in Chicago.
 His mother Naomi Yergin was a sculptor and painter.
-Yergin is Jewish.
 He attended Beverly Hills High School.
-He received his BA from Yale University in 1968, where he wrote for the Yale Daily News and was founder of The New Journal in 1967.
-He was also a member of the prank senior society, The Pundits and the literary society, Elizabethan Club.
+He received his B.A. from Yale University in 1968, where he wrote for the Yale Daily News and was founder of The New Journal in 1967.

-He received his MA in 1970 and his PhD in international history from Cambridge University, where he was a Marshall Scholar.
+He received his M.A. in 1970 and his Ph.D. in international history from Cambridge University, where he was a Marshall Scholar.
 While at Cambridge, he wrote for various British magazines as well as The Atlantic, where he was a contributing editor, and The New York Times Magazine.
 He has honorary doctorates from Dartmouth College, Colorado School of Mines, University of Houston, and the University of Missouri.